matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/schema-design/create-secondary-index.md

 INSERT INTO users VALUES ('1', 'John', '30', 'john@gmail.com');
 INSERT INTO users VALUES ('2', 'Tommy', '50', 'tom@gmail.com');
 INSERT INTO users VALUES ('3', 'Ann', '33', 'ann@gmail.com');
--- Perform the following query, the database can use the secondary index to quickly find all users with the name “John” without having to scan the entire table mysql> SELECT * FROM users WHERE name = 'John';
+-- Perform the following query, the database can use the secondary index to quickly find all users with the name 'John' without having to scan the entire table mysql> SELECT * FROM users WHERE name = 'John';
 +------+------+------+----------------+
 | id   | name | age  | email          |